lensesio/stream-reactor/kafka-connect-aws-s3/README-source.md

 #### JSON Input Format Configuration

-Using JSON as an input format allows you to read in the JSON-written sink files, line by line.
+Using JSON as an input format allows you to read in files containing JSON content (delimited by new lines), line by line.

     STOREAS `JSON`

 Please note: The JSON is not parsed by the S3 Source connector.
-It is recommended to configure the JsonConverter if you wish the Json to be parsed on entry into Kafka.

-    value.converter=org.apache.kafka.connect.json.JsonConverter
-    value.converter.schemas.enable=false
+There is no difference in handling between Json and Text by the S3 Source connector.

+    value.converter=org.apache.kafka.connect.storage.StringConverter

 #### Avro Input Format Configuration